When marketing your business online, Instagram is vital in effectively connecting with your customers.

 Most Instagram users follow hundreds of accounts, so posting at the most optimal time will help your discoverability.

-A general rule of thumb is to post around 11:00 A.M.
-CST on any weekday, as this is a period of high engagement.
-But also think about the times of day you are usually scrolling through social media?
-Many people check their phone throughout the day, but the times that people scroll are based on their daily routine.
+A general rule of thumb is to post around 11 am local time on weekdays or in the evening between 7 pm and 9 pm, as this is a period of high engagement.
+But also think about the times of day you usually scroll through social media.
+Many people check their phones throughout the day, but the times people scroll are based on their daily routines.
 Check out this chart from Sprout Social that details Instagram engagement.